Libertyville District 70: Butterfield Elementary School

 Of the four elementary schools, Butterfield School is the largest with 448 students attending for the 2021-22 school year with 76 staff members.
 It opened its doors in 1970 and has transitioned from an Open School architectural design that was popular at the time with kindergarten through eighth grade, to an elementary school with halls and walls and offering kindergarten through fifth grade.
 Butterfield was named a U.S. Department of Education Blue Ribbon School of Excellence in 1993.
 Butterfield School is located at 1441 W. Lake St. The principal is Dr. Candice Kehoe.
 The Educational Resource Center, which houses the school district administrators, is located next door, at 1381 W. Lake St., with 29 staff members.

 Copeland Manor Elementary School

 Copeland Manor School has 376 students enrolled for the 2021-22 school year with 52 staff members, making it the second-largest elementary school.
 Built in 1957, Copeland Manor School is located at 801 South Seventh Avenue in Libertyville, Illinois.
 Based on 90% or more of Copeland's students meeting or exceeding state expectations on math and reading on the Illinois Standards Achievement Test (ISAT)., Copeland Manor School has been identified as an "Academic School of Excellence" since 2006.
 One hundred percent of the fourth and fifth grade student met or exceeded state expectations for 2009 math tests for ISAT.
-The principal of Copeland Manor School is Dr. Lori Poelking.
+The principal of Copeland Manor School is Annette McBride.